 You know, I don’t really think of myself as an “extended nurser,” as our culture does.
 My own mother nursed me until I was 3 and 1/2 years old.
 She nursed my two sisters until they were 21 months and nearly 5 years old, respectively (isn’t it interesting how the needs and desires of children are so varied!).
 I grew up around breastfeeding.
 “Toddler breastfeeding” has been normal to me my entire life.
 It’s adjusting to the discomfort of others that has been my challenge.

 My husband did not grow up around a culture of breastfeeding as I did.
 He and I held very different views regarding the normalcy of nursing duration, not to mention nursing discretion, when we started our parenting journey.
 Truth be told, we’re still bumping up against these differences and trying to work them out.
 There are days when he has expressed to me his sadness that he cannot share the same bond with Gabe that I have, seeing how tender and beautiful it is and wishing he too could experience the depth of the breastfeeding relationship.
 There are other days when he becomes understandably frustrated that our son is a pretty horrible eater, and wants nee-nees all the time, and is quite attached to his mother to the point of bruising my husband’s sweet daddy soul.
 We’re working on it.
 I’ll admit that I rarely respond well to our differences of opinion and experience.
 I am forever passionate and stubborn as hell and prone to cry profusely, which is a wicked combination.
 We have different perspectives.
 Marriage is hard.
 I love my husband and I love my baby.
-God seems to think we need lots of opportunities to practice graciousness and submission to one another.
+God seems to think we need lots of opportunities to practice graciousness and mutual submission.
 And here I am with a heart that still loves to nurse and nurses to love.

 I’ve been trying to think more intentionally about WHY I am still nursing, WHY I want to continue nursing.
 Why I even want to tandem nurse (newborn and toddler simultaneously).
 It’s not all roses.
 That stinker still bites me on occasion.
 Thanks to Gabe’s food sensitivities, it means I can’t have any dairy or gluten myself, which is really, totally, completely, no fun at all.
 (I seriously have dreams about pizza).
 So WHY am I putting myself through this?
 WHY don’t I just quit?
 Well…I don’t want to.
 Not yet.
 My heart needs it.
 My child is grounded by it.
 It’s hard to explain, but I’m hoping pictures (and some words) will help.